-Company command is definitely one of the most challenging things you will experience throughout your military life.
-It really is as bad as everyone says (sorry, just being honest) and there really is no way to wiggle out of it if your spouse wants to stay in the full 20.
+Company command is definitely one of the most challenging things you will experience in your military life.
+It really is as bad as everyone says (sorry, just being honest) and there is no way to wiggle out of it if your spouse wants to stay in the full 20.
 Command is often make or break for the officer’s career – if they can’t top block it, they might not promote to major, and then it’s game over.
 Dave was fortunately able to top block, but it took a lot of blood, sweat, and tears.
 Literally.
 But now we are on the other side, and I have a few takeaways I hope will help you throughout your time as a commanders spouse:

 - FRG matters on the OER.

 FRG – Family Readiness Group.
 Love it or hate it, it’s a thing that you are going to have to deal with when your spouse is in command.
 Believe it or not, the FRG actually makes up a significant portion of the command OER.
 I am not sure how that portion is weighted, but even if it only gets a small consideration, it could still mean the difference between “Most Qualified” and “Highly Qualified’ – and depending on MOS, that could be the difference between promoting to major or not.
 And since no one is going to care about your spouse’s career as much as you, you should probably be the one to run the FRG.

 Despite the FRG mattering on the OER, it isn’t hard to get that block checked off.
 All the rater is looking for is that you hold regular meetings, make the families aware of different activities and events, and connect them with resources.
 That’s it.
 So as long as you adhere to the minimum requirements, you should be totally fine.